DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/csm-vs-isis-pipeline.md

         spiceinit from=B10_013341_1010_XN_79S172W.cub
         ```

     *We're using [this MRO CTX Image](https://asc-pds-mars-reconnaissance-orbiter.s3.us-west-2.amazonaws.com/CTX/mrox_0826/data/B10_013341_1010_XN_79S172W.IMG) for this tutorial.
-If you use an image from another mission, use the apropriate [-2isis ingestion app](https://isis.astrogeology.usgs.gov/Application/index.html) or [isisimport](https://isis.astrogeology.usgs.gov/Application/presentation/Tabbed/isisimport/isisimport.html) instead of mroctx2isis.*
+If you use an image from another mission, use the appropriate [-2isis ingestion app](https://isis.astrogeology.usgs.gov/Application/index.html) or [isisimport](https://isis.astrogeology.usgs.gov/Application/presentation/Tabbed/isisimport/isisimport.html) instead of mroctx2isis.*

 ??? note "Developers - Updating the CSM Plugin Location for `csminit`"